How Much Weight Gain is Normal When You're Pregnant?

 Can you eat whatever you want – and however much you want – when you’re pregnant?
 After all, you’re eating for two, right?

-But being pregnant is not a reason to ignore healthy eating habits, such as eating the right foods in the right quantities and minimizing fast food, fried food and sodas, says OB/GYN Samir Ahuja, MD, director of gynecologic services at UH Geauga Medical Center..
+But being pregnant is not a reason to ignore healthy eating habits, such as eating the right foods in the right quantities and minimizing fast food, fried food and sodas, says OB/GYN Samir Ahuja, MD, director of gynecologic services at University Hospitals Geauga Medical Center, a campus of UH Regional Hospitals.

 If your weight is within normal body mass index (BMI) range, you should keep your weight gain to about 30 to 35 pounds, he says.
 If your weight is above the normal BMI range, it’s best to keep your weight gain to less than 30 pounds.